The remote working trend shows no signs of slowing, especially during these uncertain times.

 Sign-up for a free trial for 30 days.
-Pricing starts at $28.50 for three users and $9.50 for each extra user.
+Pricing starts at $28.50/month for three users and $9.50/month for each extra user, if you pay yearly.

-Project management is difficult at the best of times, but managing a remote team can be even more difficult.
+Project management is difficult at the best of times, but managing remote teams can be even more difficult.
 These five collaboration apps will help.

 Trello is a collaboration tool that makes organizing projects fun by combining lists, cards and boards.

-Your board is your project that consists of cards on lists.
+Your board is your project, and consists of cards on lists.
 Sound complicated?
 It’s actually quite simple.
 For example, you may create a “blog board”.
 On the blog board, you’ll have different lists like, “incoming brief”, “freelance writer busy writing”, “internal review” and “with client”.
 With this workflow, you can move the individual cards on each list from start to finish.

 #9 Canva for Work

 While the free version packs a punch, for more features upgrade to Canva for Work.
 Use the intuitive drag and drop editor to create stunning graphics and designs.
 Access more designs, templates, logos, fonts, custom brand colors and collaborate on designs in the “team stream”.
-Pricing starts at $12.95/month.
+Pricing starts at $12.99/month (billed yearly).